mgblow/BunnyBot/README.md

 8. Entertainment: BunnyBot can be used for entertainment purposes, with features such as music playback, games, and jokes.

-#3: Working Field and IoT Integration
+# Slide 3: Working Field and IoT Integration
 ## Title: BunnyBot - The Future of Smart Homes and Offices
 ### Subtitle: Enhancing the Internet of Things (IoT) Ecosystem through Advanced Sensors and Processors